Bryce Ruland: Early life

 He is from Waterford, Wisconsin and attended Waterford Union High School.
 He would take part in show skiing with the Aquaducks show skiing group, and would be the base for a human pyramid formation.
 In November 2023, he committed to the University of Iowa.

 Career

-Brcye, won his first National Championship at the age of 13 in 2020 at the AAU Jr Olympics in Satellite Beach Florida with a 1kg discus throw of 172' 4".
-He won a second AAU Championship in 2022 with the 1.6kg discus with a throw of 180' 7".
+Bryce won his first National Championship at the age of 13 in 2020 at the AAU Jr Olympics in Satellite Beach Florida with a 1 kg discus throw of 172' 4".
+He won a second AAU Championship in 2022 with the 1.6 kg discus with a throw of 180' 7".